MicrosoftDocs/defender-docs/defender-office-365/user-tags-about.md

 Back on the **User tags** page, the custom tag is no longer listed.

-## User tags availability in Microsoft Defender portal
+## User tags in reports and features in the Microsoft Defender portal

 After you apply system tags or custom tags to users, you can use those tags as filters in the following features: